 - Broadcasting live video

-- Having a lot of traffic at one time might call for an update to your modem or an upgrade to your Frontier speed contract.
+- If your family always has a lot of traffic, think about getting an update to your modem or an upgrade to your Frontier speed contract.

-- If no one else is tying up your network, continue to step 4.
+- If no one else is tying up your network, go to step 4.

 Is the problem on one device, or all devices in your home?

-- If your computer's Internet speed feels slow, test some other devices on your home network.
+- Test some other devices on your home network.

 - Is another computer faster?
 Is your mobile device running OK?

-- If all devices are slow, that points to a network issue.
+- If all devices are slow, you may have a network issue.
 Skip to step 7 to reboot your equipment.

 - If only one device is slow, the problem is with that device.
-Continue to step 5.
+Go to step 5.

 Is your device configured properly?